3MFConsortium/spec_securecontent/3MF Secure Content.md

 This document describes a new Open Packaging Conventions (OPC) root part for securely protecting resources within a 3MF package.
 If not explicitly stated otherwise, each of these resources is OPTIONAL for producers, but MUST be supported by consumers that specify support for the 3MF Secure Content Extension.

-This extension describes the encryption mechanism to protect the the 3MF content files (OPC parts), and it should be used in coordination with other 3MF extensions that refer to content stored in different OPC parts: models, textures, etc.
+This extension describes the encryption mechanism to protect the 3MF content files (OPC parts), and it should be used in coordination with other 3MF extensions that refer to content stored in different OPC parts: models, textures, etc.

 In order to allow for the use of 3MF in highly secure printing environments, several additions are needed to efficiently support confidentiality of specific content in the 3MF package, providing a 3MF producer with the capability to control which consumers have access to the confidential content.

-A consumer not supporting the 3MF Secure Content Extension MAY be able to consume the 3MF with this extension.
-For this purpose, the 3MF Secure Content Extension MAY contain alternative representation of confidential contents (See [the 3MF Production Extension](https://github.com/3MFConsortium/spec_production/blob/1.2-update/3MF%20Production%20Extension.md), e.g. low-resolution information, bounding box, obfuscated model, etc., so the consumer could perform some basic tasks.
-For example, a consumer not supporting the current extension, should be able to render a low resolution preview or pack models in the build, without requiring access to secured content.
+A consumer not supporting the 3MF Secure Content Extension MAY be able to consume the 3MF with this extension, but it may miss any encrypted OPC part.

-In order to avoid data loss while parsing, a 3MF package which uses referenced objects MUST enlist the Secure Content Extension as “required extension”, as defined in the core specification.
-However, if the Secure Content Extension is not enlisted as required, any consumer which does not support the Secure Content Extension will be able to access the alternative non-confidential representation of confidential models.
+In order to avoid data loss while parsing, a 3MF package which uses referenced objects SHOULD enlist the Secure Content Extension as “required extension”, as defined in the core specification.
+However, if the Secure Content Extension is not enlisted as required, any consumer which does not support the Secure Content Extension will be able to access the unencrypted OPC parts.

-A consumer that is authorized to un-protect content by reversing the above steps MUST NOT re-save the content or enable the user to save the content in an unprotected fashion (regardless of file format) without the approval (written or programmatic) of the protection authority (which might or might not be the producer).
+A consumer that is authorized to un-protect content by reversing the above steps SHOULD NOT re-save the content or enable the user to save the content in an unprotected fashion (regardless of file format) without the approval (written or programmatic) of the protection authority (which might or might not be the producer).

+A producer MAY add a MustPreserve relashionship to the Key Store OPC part or any encrypted OPC part to indicate to consumers that do not support the 3MF Secure Content extension that SHOULD save those OPC parts when modifying the 3MF file.

 ## 1.1 Encryption scheme

-The encryption model used is a 'two-level' Key Encryption Key - Data Encryption Key (KEK-DEK) model:
+The encryption model used is a 'two-level' Key Encryption Key - Content Encryption Key (KEK-CEK) wrapping scheme:

-- Each confidential resource is encrypted using an efficient symmetric Data Encryption Method, with a randomly generated symmetric Data Encryption Key (DEK).
-There may be several resources in a 3MF package that requires confidentiality, so different DEKs MUST be provided for each one of them.
+- Each confidential resource is encrypted using an efficient symmetric Content Encryption Method, with a randomly generated symmetric Content Encryption Key (CEK).
+There may be several resources in a 3MF package that requires confidentiality, so different CEKs MUST be provided for each one of them.
 Consumers MUST support, at a minimum the AES256 GCM (Gaulois Counter Mode).

-- The DEK for each one of the confidential resources may be encrypted with one or several Key Encryption Keys (KEK), using Key Encryption Methods that ensure that only the intended consumers can decrypt and use the DEK.
-This means that the consumers must have an RSA2048 asymmetric private decryption key, and the corresponding public key must be made available to the producer to encrypt the DEK.
+- The CEK for each one of the confidential resources may be wrapped with one or several Key Encryption Keys (KEK), using Key Encryption Methods that ensure that only the intended consumers can decrypt and use the CEK.
+This means that the consumers must have an RSA2048 asymmetric private decryption key, and the corresponding public key must be made available to the producer to encrypt the CEK.
 Cunsumer MUST support, at a minimum, the asymmetric RSA2048 OAEP Key Encryption Method.

 -	There could be several consumers for the same 3MF file and at the same time some consumers might have more than a pair of public and private keys, e.g. for different job types.
-To provide simultaneous access to all authorized parties, the DEK for a confidential resource may be encrypted several times, one for each different potential consumer.
+To provide simultaneous access to all authorized parties, the CEK for a confidential resource may be encrypted several times, one for each different potential consumer.

-The KEK-DEK model provides efficiency because the (probably large) data in a confidential resource is encrypted/decrypted only once using an efficient symmetric encryption algorithm and KEK approach provides flexibility in controlling who can access the confidential data, by allowing encrypting the DEK with different KEKs.
+The KEK-CEK wrapping scheme provides efficiency because the (probably large) data in a confidential resource is encrypted/decrypted only once using an efficient symmetric encryption algorithm and KEK approach provides flexibility in controlling who can access the confidential data, by allowing encrypting the CEK with different KEKs.

-The mechanism for storing teh DEK in the 3MF is optional.
-It provides a mean to communicate the DEK for eack part.
-However the DEKs might be transferred to the consumer by any other mean, externally to the 3MF file.
+The mechanism for storing the CEK in the 3MF is optional.
+It provides a mean to communicate the CEK for eack part.
+However, the CEKs might be transferred to the consumer by any other mean, externally to the 3MF file.

 ## 1.2 Parts Relationships

 The primary emphasis of this extension is the possibility to protect OPC parts separated from the root model file.
 This structural approach enables two primary advantages for producers and consumers of 3MF packages with large numbers of individual models:

 - The build directive in the root model file can be parsed by consumers without having to parse any encrypted file.
-- Key Store in a separate file to be able to link to any content file, except the root model part.
+- Key Store in a separate file to be able to link to any content file, except the root model parts.

+In order to identify that a file is encrypted, without having to search through the Key Store, a new "Encrypted" relationship is defined in [3.3 Encrypted File Relationship](#33-encrypted-file-relationship).

 When used in conjunction with the 3MF Production extension version 1.2 or above, the root model part MAY have relationships to other model parts whose resources can be referenced by the parent model stream by their file path.
-When any of those file paths is found in the keystore, it is identified as an encrypted OPC part.
+When any of those file paths is found in the \<keystore> element, it is identified as an encrypted OPC part.

-Other content files defined in other 3MF extensions might be also encrypted, when identified by their file paths in the keystore.
+Other content files defined in other 3MF extensions might be also encrypted, when identified by their file paths in the \<keystore> element.
 For example, color textures as defined in the 3MF materials and properties extension, etc.

 Only non-root OPC parts MAY be encrypted.
 Root OPC parts and parts relationships MUST not be encrypted to be compliant with OPC.

 ## 1.3 Package Organization and OPC Compliance

-A new 3MF resource, the KeyStore, is defined to support content encryption.
-The KeyStore stores the encryption information for the different confidential resources in the package.
+A new 3MF resource, the Key Store, is defined to support content encryption.
+The \<keystore> element stores the encryption information for the different confidential resources in the package.

-For each confidential resource, the KeyStore contains:
+For each confidential resource, the Key Store contains:

-- Information on how the content is encrypted: the Data Encryption Method, and other information relevant to enable content decryption.
-For the only currently supported Data Encryption Method, the additional information is the initialization vector (IV) and tag required for decryption in the AES256 GCM Method.
+- Information on how the content is encrypted: the Content Encryption Method, and other information relevant to enable content decryption.

-- One DEK encrypted using a KEKs, with the corresponding information about the Key Encryption Method used, for each one of the consumers authorized to access confidential content.
+- One CEK encrypted using a KEKs wrapping, with the corresponding information about the Key Encryption Method used, for each one of the consumers authorized to access confidential content.

 A consumer supporting the 3MF Secure Content Extension MUST support, at a minimum, the RSA2048 OAEP Key Encryption Algorithm.